xebia/FitnesseSikuli/README.md

+** Current application does not work yet with latest version of Sikuli.
+Will be fixed ASAP **

 FitnesseSikuli enables you to use Sikuli from with FitNesse.
 The project is a fork of Xebium, which in turn integrates Selenium with Fitnesse.
 Sikuli is software to automatate any UI-related task.
 Fitnesse is a acceptence-testframework.
 Combined, you can use Fitnesse-Sikuli to automate any UI related task you need within a test to be fully automatic - 'the last mile of test-automation'.